EPCCed/eidf-docs/docs/services/gpuservice/training/L2_requesting_persistent_volumes.md

 ## Overview

-!!! important "Ceph RBD Storage Class Deprecation"
+!!! important "Ceph RBD & Ceph FS - ReadWriteMany volume recommendation"

     Prior to April 2025, the default storage class in the GPU cluster was Ceph RBD, which was a ReadWriteOnce type volume.

     This meant, that cluster could only mount the volume to a single active workload.
-Since the service migration, the CephFS storage class is the default, which allows ReadWriteMany and supersedes the Ceph RBD volumes.
+Since the service migration, the CephFS storage class is the default, which allows ReadWriteMany and functionally supersedes the Ceph RBD volumes.

-    Please take time to migrate your data onto CephFS volumes, if you have not already and change your PVC definitions to use the new storage class.
+    Please consider migrating your data onto CephFS volumes (if you have not already), and change your PVC definitions to use the new storage class afterwards.

 Pods in the K8s EIDF GPU Service are intentionally ephemeral.